jaredponn/Fly-Plane-Fly/README.md

 Refer to the Stack's [readme](https://docs.haskellstack.org/en/stable/README/) for more details

-In addition, this game requires various SDL2 libraries.
-This depends on the Linux distribution.
+In addition, this game requires the following SDL2 libraries:
+* SDL2
+* SDL2 image
+* SDL2 mixer
+* SDL2 ttf

+Installation of these libraries depends on the Linux distribution.
 In Void Linux, for example, they would be installed by running:
 ```
 sudo xbps-install -S SDL2 SDL2-devel SDL2_image SDL2_image-devel SDL2_mixer SDL2_mixer-devel SDL2_ttf SDL2_ttf-devel
 ```
+Be sure to download the developer library as well.

 ### Installing the game
 Run: